aryan7095/EVENTORA/README.md

 # Eventora - Full-Stack Event Booking Platform

-Eventora is a full-stack MERN application that allows users to seamlessly browse, register, and pay natively without any third party tools.
-It features an administrative dashboard for event organizers to create and manage free and paid events.
-All bookings can be managed manually by an admin to handle payments directly. t
+Eventora is a full-stack MERN application that lets users effortlessly browse, sign up for, and pay for events natively, with no reliance on third-party tools.
+It includes an admin dashboard where event organizers can create and manage both free and paid events.
+Admins can also manually manage all bookings to handle payments directly.

 ## Features
 - **User Authentication**: Secure login & registration with JWT and bcrypt.
 - **2FA OTP Verification**: